-Currently, the UK relies on the Data Protection Act 1998, but this will be superseded by the new legislation.
-GDPR introduces tougher penalties for non-compliance and breaches and gives people more control over what companies can do with their data.
+Previously, the UK relied on the Data Protection Act 1998, but has now been superseded by the new legislation.
+GDPR has introduced tougher penalties for non-compliance breaches and gives people more control over what companies do with their data.

-The new regulatory framework of GDPR takes effect on Friday 25th May 2018 and offers all of us the greatest opportunity for business transformation while thinking about the following:
+The new regulatory framework of GDPR took effect on Friday 25th May 2018 and offers all of us the greatest opportunity for business transformation while thinking about the following: